epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    - For darwin-\* targets <osclass> is Darwin.
    - For aix-\* targets <osclass> is AIX.

-For example the following Makeﬁle lines specify that product aaa should be created for all systems.
-Product bbb should be created for systems that do not have OS_CLASS deﬁned as solaris.
+For example the following Makefile lines specify that product aaa should be created for all systems.
+Product bbb should be created for systems that do not have OS_CLASS defined as solaris.

 .. code ::

    PROD = aaa
    PROD_solaris = -nil-
    PROD_DEFAULT = bbb

-Specifying T_A speciﬁc deﬁnitions
+Specifying T_A specific definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible for the user to limit the systems for which a particular deﬁnition applies to speciﬁc target systems.
+It is possible for the user to limit the systems for which a particular definition applies to specific target systems.

-For example the following Makeﬁle lines specify that product aaa should be created for all target architecture which allow IOC type products and product bbb should be created only for the vxWorks-68040 and vxWorks-ppc603 targets.
-Remember T_A is the build’s current target architecture. so PROD_IOC has the bbb value only when the current built target architecture is vwWorks-68040 or vxWorks-ppc603
+For example the following Makefile lines specify that product aaa should be created for all target architecture which allow IOC type products and product bbb should be created only for the vxWorks-68040 and vxWorks-ppc603 targets.
+Remember T_A is the build�s current target architecture. so PROD_IOC has the bbb value only when the current built target architecture is vwWorks-68040 or vxWorks-ppc603

 .. code ::

    PROD_IOC = aaa
    VX_PROD_vxWorks-68040 = bbb
    VX_PROD_vxWorks-ppc603 = bbb
    PROD_IOC += VX_PROD_$(T_A)

 Host and Ioc targets
 ^^^^^^^^^^^^^^^^^^^^

-Build creates two type of makeﬁle targets: Host and Ioc.
-Host targets are executables, object ﬁles, libraries, and scripts which are not part of iocCore.
-Ioc targets are components of ioc libraries, executables, object ﬁles, or iocsh scripts which will be run on an ioc.
+Build creates two type of makefile targets: Host and Ioc.
+Host targets are executables, object files, libraries, and scripts which are not part of iocCore.
+Ioc targets are components of ioc libraries, executables, object files, or iocsh scripts which will be run on an ioc.

-Each supported target system has a VALID_BUILDS deﬁnition which speciﬁes the type of makeﬁle targets it can support.
-This deﬁnition appears in configure/os/CONFIG.Common.<arch> or configure/os/CONFIG.<arch>.<arch>
+Each supported target system has a VALID_BUILDS definition which specifies the type of makefile targets it can support.
+This definition appears in configure/os/CONFIG.Common.<arch> or configure/os/CONFIG.<arch>.<arch>
-ﬁles.
+files.

-   - For vxWorks systems VALID_BUILDS is set to “Ioc”.
+   - For vxWorks systems VALID_BUILDS is set to "Ioc".
-   - For Unix type systems, VALID_BUILDS is set to “Host Ioc”.
+   - For Unix type systems, VALID_BUILDS is set to "Host Ioc".
-   - For RTEMS systems, VALID_BUILDS is set to “Ioc”.
+   - For RTEMS systems, VALID_BUILDS is set to "Ioc".
-   - For WIN32 systems, VALID_BUILDS is set to “Host Ioc”.
+   - For WIN32 systems, VALID_BUILDS is set to "Host Ioc".

-In a Makeﬁle it is possible to limit the systems for which a particular PROD, TESTPROD, LIBRARY, SCRIPTS, and OBJS is built.
-For example the following Makeﬁle lines specify that product aaa should be created for systems that support Host type builds.
+In a Makefile it is possible to limit the systems for which a particular PROD, TESTPROD, LIBRARY, SCRIPTS, and OBJS is built.
+For example the following Makefile lines specify that product aaa should be created for systems that support Host type builds.
 Product bbb should be created for systems that support Ioc type builds.
 Product ccc should be created for all target systems.